 With a food allergy, the response is generally obvious, leading to a quick diagnosis and avoidance of the food(s) a person can not have.
 Celiac Disease is generally harder to diagnose as you can present with so many different symptoms.

 If you suspect you may have Celiac Disease, or are new to your diagnosis, spend some time on Celiac.org and the Gluten Intolerance Group websites.
 You can also find loads more resources here on RIASE.
-RAISE Members have access to over 150 gluten free recipes that are seriously delicious.
+RAISE Members have access to over 500 gluten free recipes that are seriously delicious.
+This article on Gluten Free Swaps is another great read, as it can get you started with items people miss the most.

 Not necessarily.
 There’s a lot of “dirty secrets” when it comes to food certifications.
 Let’s just say, some companies like to bend the rules as far as possible.
 With that in mind, sometimes a certification only means a company had enough money to pay for it.